Buildings and Office Directory

 Campbell Hall (1925)

-Named in honor of Dr. R. T. Campbell, president from 1910-1933, Campbell Hall served for many years as residence hall for women and the location of the cafeteria.
-It now houses men and provides office space for the theology and ministry department, history department and information technology.
-The classroom space in Campbell Hall is handicapped-accessible.
+Named in honor of Dr. R. T. Campbell, president from 1910-1933, Campbell Hall served for many years as residence hall for women, and the location of the cafeteria and now houses men.

 Kelsey Hall (1954)

-The original library on campus, Kelsey Hall, now houses the behavioral science department, the education department, the language and literature department, administrative offices, Sterling College Online and several classrooms.
+The original library on campus, Kelsey Hall, now houses the educational department, behavioral science department, the criminal justice department, the history department, the language and literature department, administrative offices, Sterling College Online and several classrooms.
 It was named in honor of Dr. Hugh A. Kelsey who was president from 1933-1946.
 In 1968 funds from the estate of Roy Thompson, a Sterling area farmer, made possible an expansion of the administration wing.

 McCreery Hall (1957)